 As you climb the hill, depending on the leaf size, it is possible to see the old track of the driveway, now buried in the woodland on your right.
 At the top of the hill you meet White Hill Barn, some ruins of which appear covered in ivy and slightly hidden off the road.

 At the junction, follow the signpost guiding you to the left, along a bridleway, high up on the ridge.
 Glancing behind, you can see Hardy’s Monument standing proudly on the high peak, looking across the low valley and out to sea.
 As you make your way along the track, the Winterborne Poor Lot Barrows appear on your right hand side, mainly, and unusually, down in the valley.
 Gradually more appear along the path, including linear cross dikes.
-The dikes and barrows date from the Bronze Age (c.3000BC-800BC), all thought to be related to each other and believed to contain evidence relating to the monuments and the landscape in which it was constructed – treasure!
+The dikes and barrows date from the Bronze Age (c.3000BC-800BC), all contain evidence relating to themselves and the landscape in which they were constructed – treasure!

 To the south, between the gaps in the hills, the sea appears.
 Golden Cap, the highest point of the south coast, raises its peak above its neighbouring surroundings; while the few trees that grow here, only slightly inland, still exhibit the classic signs of been highly influenced by the strong coastal winds.